Getting Started with Smartling

 In this guide, you will learn how to use the Smartling platform to translate files.
 You will create an account, add a linguistic package (which includes a glossary, a style guide, translation leverage, and quality checks), set up a workflow—and then translate and download your files.

 - Step 2: Enable Notification Preferences

-- Step 3: Add a Files Project
+- Step 3: Create a Project

 - Step 4: Create a Glossary

 - (Optional) Step 6: Upload a TMX File

 - Step 10: Upload Files

 Step 1: Activate your Account

 When your Smartling Account Manager or Customer Success Manager creates your Smartling account, you will receive an email invitation to activate your account.
 As this is from a "noreply" email address, ensure to check Spam and make email@example.com a safe sender to your mailbox.

 Simply click the link to open the registration screen.
 Add your name and a password and click Register.
 The Smartling Account Dashboard appears.